You don't edit; you build anew from the ashes of the dead and gone, from the ashes of the unchangable past

 Discuss the November 2022 Philosophy Book of the Month, In It Together: The Beautiful Struggle Uniting Us All by Eckhart Aurelius Hughes.

 To post in this forum, you must buy and read the book.
-After buying the book, please email a copy of your receipt to [email protected] to be given access to this forum.
+After buying the book, please upload a screenshot of your receipt or proof or purchase via OnlineBookClub.
+Once the moderators approve your purchase at OnlineBookClub, you will then also automatically be given access to post in this forum.

-This forum is for discussing the book In It Together: The Beautiful Struggle Uniting Us All.
+Forum rules: This forum is for discussing the book In It Together: The Beautiful Struggle Uniting Us All.
 Anyone can view the forum and read the post, but only people who purchased the book can post in the forum.

 First, decide to unconditionally and fully accept what you cannot change.